dtsev/atom/README.md

-# Performance Tests
+# Performance Tests🚗

-there's dont much test results but this list will be expanded in the future (i think...)
+There are not many test results, but this list will be extended in the future (I think...)

 <details>
 <summary>Tests</summary>